-Table 14: Critical Metrics for eScreening
+Table 14: Critical Metrics for IRDS

 The system’s current or historical support for concurrent users/site can be assessed by exporting the log files to VA’s enterprise log analysis service.
 The logs have an industry standard structure that will be recognized without custom parsing by most commercial or open source log parsing tools.
 Adherence can be determined by comparing page requests times and error counts against concurrent logins.